 The campus has embarked on an aggressive approach to become more energy efficient in many areas.
 The central steam heating plant, which consists of a number of older inefficient natural gas fired boilers, is in the process of being phased out and replaced with individual natural gas fired condensing boilers in each of the buildings on campus.
 These "Satellite" boilers are over 90 percent efficient and are projected to reduce the consumption of natural gas by 20 percent per year.

-Other campus projects have included replacement of older style, inefficient, incadescent and flourescent lighting with more efficient flourescent designs.
+Other campus projects have included replacement of older style, inefficient, incandescent and fluorescent lighting with more efficient fluorescent designs.

 These types of lighting upgrades are at least 40 percent more efficient than the older designs.

 Many of the existing buildings on campus have also been retrofitted with new highly efficient HVAC systems, energy efficient windows and re-insulated to today's modern standards.

 Each building on campus is controlled by an Energy Management System (EMS).
 These systems control and monitor the building's mechanical equipment such as HVAC systems.
 They also monitor electrical equipment such as indoor and outdoor lighting.
 These sophisticated systems maintain the proper temperatures, air quality and lighting levels in the most energy efficient manner possible and provide the tools for energy use monitoring and analysis.